-There are a total of 1,845 structures within the most recent historical floodplain (2019) that could be considered for voluntary acquisition under this alternative.
+There are a total of 1,908 structures within the most recent historical backwater flood events' floodplain in 2019 that could be considered for voluntary acquisition under this alternative.
 In addition to the structures, the plan would also include the acquisition of up to 137,926 acres of cleared land to the most recent historical floodplain through fee or a restrictive easement based on a voluntary basis.
-As discussed in the measures above, it was assumed that this land was agricultural land in production.
-Using a restrictive easement would still allow private ownership of the land once the structures have been removed, but it would also limit the risk of flooding crops in this floodplain by taking them out of production permanently.
+As discussed in the measures above, it was assumed that this land was in agricultural production.
+Using a restrictive easement would still allow private ownership of the land once the structures have been removed, but it would also limit the risk of floodplain by taking them out of production permanently.